swathi2416/Cybersecurity/README.md

-inbound-->tcp/udp bound---->scope-->these all ip---> paste the from and to ip --> **COMMANDS TO OPEN THE PORT** net discover(shows the ip range)-->open new cmd -->ip a[use the ip in old tab] ip generated upto 3 lines nano target.txt cat target.txt export target=3rd ip ping $target[ctrl+c] nmap $target -p-  -v -min-rate=3000 nmap $target -p21,22,80 -A -v -min-rate=3000 open_service.txt (port of tcp,ftp,http opened) Going into ftp--> ftp $target say bye cat note.txt(shows the hint)
+inbound-->tcp/udp bound---->scope-->these all ip---> paste the from and to ip --> **COMMANDS TO OPEN THE PORT** net discover(shows the ip range)-->open new cmd -->ip a[use the ip in old tab] ip generated upto 3 lines ip is stored in a target variable nano target.txt cat target.txt export target=3rd ip ping $target[ctrl+c] nmap $target -p-  -v -min-rate=3000(shows how many ports are opened) nmap $target -p21,22,80 -A -v -min-rate=3000 open_service.txt (port of ftp,ssh,http opened) Going into ftp--> ftp $target say bye cat note.txt(shows the hint)